 - Ask for feedback from your partner on your listening.

-Open and clear communication can be learned.
-To improve the way you communicate, start by asking the following questions.
+Open and clear communication can be learnt.
+To improve the way you communicate, start by asking questions such as:

 - What things cause conflict between you and your partner?
 Are they because you are not listening to each other?

 - What things bring you happiness and feelings of connection?